zhitaoChen/BigNum/README.md

 # BigNum
-This is first project I have done
+This is first project I have done.

 A naive big number multiplication[1] implemented by CUDA.

 Refer: